Youngzt998/ziteng.yang.github.io/index.md

 My research experience lies in ***Programming Languages (PL)*** and ***Formal Methods***.
 PhD program is a brand new stage of my life.
 I'm still exploring the various researches in PL.

-During my undergraduate time at **[Shanghai Jiao Tong University](https://www.sjtu.edu.cn/)**, major in [Computer Science and Technology](http://www.cs.sjtu.edu.cn/en/) ,  I was advised by **[Qinxiang Cao](http://jhc.sjtu.edu.cn/people/members/qinxiang-cao.html)** and worked on *compiler correctness* and *Modal Logic* in *Coq proof assistant* from junior to senior year .
+During my undergraduate time at **[Shanghai Jiao Tong University (SJTU)](https://www.sjtu.edu.cn/)**, major in [Computer Science and Technology](http://www.cs.sjtu.edu.cn/en/) ,  I was advised by **[Qinxiang Cao](http://jhc.sjtu.edu.cn/people/members/qinxiang-cao.html)** and worked on *compiler correctness* and *Modal Logic* in *Coq proof assistant* from junior to senior year .
 Prior to that I studied in **[Xiang Yin's](http://xiangyin.sjtu.edu.cn/)** group and worked on Automata Theory (specifically, *supervisory control* of *Discrete Event System*) during sophomore year.
 They are the persons who taught me a huge number of things during undergraduate life and gave me a great start of research life.

 Here is my **[CV](./cv/CV_ZitengYang.pdf)**.